Below is my insanely cheap way to reduce the inappropriate use of antibiotics around the world.

 Why do so many people think antibiotics kill viruses?
 To most people, the word “antibiotic” sounds like exactly like the kind of drug that might be effective against all types of organisms, even viruses.
 That’s because the word is composed of the roots, “anti” and “biotic“, which together mean, “kills life.”
 That’s not an accident, of course — once upon a time, that’s exactly what the word meant.
 For example, here’s a screenshot of a 1901 book (The American Illustrated Medical Dictionary, by William Alexander Newman Dorland):

 The above view is mirrored on Google, by the way, which defines antibiotics as able to destroy microorganisms (that includes viruses).
-Many other print and online definitions suggest broad efficacy of antibiotics.
+Many other print and online definitions suggest broad efficacy of antibiotics (i.e., beyond bacteria).

-The question that’s interesting is, why on Earth do doctors insist that antibiotics work only against bacteria?
+When and why did the word “antibiotic” change meaning?
 The answer is that a microbiologist in the 1940s (details) started using “antibiotics” in a new way, one that restricted the efficacy of the compounds to only bacteria.
 Biologists and physicians adopted the fad, but the rest of the populace still retains the original definition.

-So to curb the misuse of antibacterials, the obvious first first step would be for physicians to avoid using the word “antibiotics,” opting for the word “antibacterial” instead (the word has been around since 1890s).
+So to curb the misuse of antibacterials, the obvious first step would be for physicians to avoid using the word “antibiotic,” and instead opt for the word “antibacterial” (a word that has been around since 1890s).
 Organizations such as the CDC should also switch to “antibacterial.”
-For example, they could easily convert its “Get Smart About Antibiotics Week” to “Get Smart About Antibacterials Week.”
-The CDC could also easily replace “antibiotic” with “antibacterial” in the hundreds of brochures and websites it produces.
-I have inundated the CDC with this suggestion for years, and everyone is just annoyed with my idea; indeed, they insist that the word “antibiotic” is not a source of confusion.
-I’m not sure they are delusional, or simply mired in careers that are immune to change.
-Using search/replace is also a highly technical computer skill, so maybe that’s the explanation.
+For example, the CDC could easily convert its “Get Smart About Antibiotics Week” to “Get Smart About Antibacterials Week.”
+And the CDC could also easily replace “antibiotic” with “antibacterial” in the hundreds of brochures and websites it produces.
+I have suggested this to the CDC, and they are just annoyed; they insist that the word “antibiotic” is not a source of confusion to anyone.
+If they could make the change, it would be the single most important weapon against resistance they could possibly use.
+And it would be insanely cheap.
+It’s just a search/replace problem.

 By the way, if you happen to do research on public misconceptions over science, I would be grateful if somebody could conduct a poll that looks at word choice on respondents’ beliefs.
 My hypothesis is that if you asked people EITHER, “Are antibacterials effective against virus?” or “Are antibiotics effective against viruses?”, the percentage answering “yes” to the former would be a measurably lower number.
-It would make for an easy publication and would help motivate others to consider moving away from antibiotics as a useful term in public health outreach (currently, they are entirely unmotivated, and indeed rather fond of the word).
+It would make for an easy publication and would help motivate others to consider moving away from the word “antibiotics” in public health outreach.

-Admittedly, my suggestion is futile.
-All the entities fighting antibacterial resistance are composed of microbiologists, physicians, and other over-educated types who have grown up using the word “antibiotics” for drugs that act only against bacteria.
+Admittedly, getting people to use “antibacterial” is hard.
+All the entities fighting resistance are composed of microbiologists, physicians, and other over-educated types who have grown up using the word “antibiotics” for drugs that act only against bacteria.
 After decades of using it in that sense, they would naturally think my suggestion silly, and would balk at the prospect of changing their educational outreach verbiage even if it only took a day to do so.
 Ultimately, I don’t think my suggestion will catch on until a Bill Gates, a President, or powerful equivalent tells one of these groups to just do it.

 If you want to see my other posts on topic, here they are.
 Please help spread the word by clicking on one of the sharing buttons below.